Spin glass models from the point of view of spin distributions: Introduction and main results

-where $\theta(x)=x\xi'(x)-\xi(x)$ and let $G_{\xi',k}(\vsi)$ and $G_{\theta,k}(\vsi)$ be their independent copies for $k\geq 1$.
-For $(c_{N})$ as above, let us add the following perturbation to the Hamiltonian (\ref{HamSK}),
+where $\theta(x)=x\xi'(x)-\xi(x)$, and let $G_{\xi',k}(\vsi)$ and $G_{\theta,k}(\vsi)$ be their independent copies for $k\geq1$.
+For $(c_{N})$ as above, let us add the following perturbation to the Hamiltonian (\ref{HamSK}):

-where $\pi(c_N)$ and $\pi'(c_N)$ are independent Poisson random variables with means $c_N.$ Clearly, this Hamiltonian does not affect the limit of the free energy since $c_N=o(N)$.
-We will see that this choice of perturbation ensures the same nice properties of convergence as the properties in Section \ref{SecPC} in the setting of the diluted models.
-As a consequence, we will get the following analogue of the invariance of Theorem \ref{ThSC}.
-Given a measurable function $\bar{\sigma}: [0,1]^3\to [-1,1]$, for any $w\in [0,1]$ let $g_{\xi'}(\bar{\sigma}(w,u,\cdot))$ be a Gaussian process indexed by $u\in [0,1]$ with covariance
+where $\pi(c_N)$ and $\pi'(c_N)$ are independent Poisson random variables with means~$c_N$.
+Clearly, this Hamiltonian does not affect the limit of the free energy since $c_N=o(N)$.
+We will see that this choice of perturbation ensures the same nice properties of convergence as the perturbation (\ref{Hampert}) in the setting of the diluted models.
+As a consequence, we will get the following analog of the invariance of Theorem~\ref{ThSC}.
+Given a measurable function $\bar{\sigma}\dvtx[0,1]^3\to[-1,1]$, for any $w\in[0,1]$, let $g_{\xi'}(\bar{\sigma}(w,u,\cdot))$ be a Gaussian process indexed by functions $v\to\bar{\sigma}(w,u,\cdot)$ for $u\in[0,1]$ with covariance

 and $g_{\theta}(\bar{\sigma}(w,u,\cdot))$ be a Gaussian process independent of $g_{\xi'}(\bar{\sigma}(w,u,\cdot))$ with covariance

 Let us consider independent standard Gaussian random variables $z$ and $z'$ and define